Roasted Green Beans & Brussels Sprouts

 - Place the brussels sprouts on a second large, rimmed baking sheet.
 Drizzle with 1 tablespoon olive oil, sprinkle with ¼ teaspoon salt, and toss to combine.

-- Put the green bean and shallot pan on the top shelf of the oven, and the pan with the brussels sprouts on the bottom shelf.
-Roast for 15 minutes, remove the pans from the oven, stir the vegetables on each pan, then place the pans back in the oven on alternate racks (green beans and shallots on the bottom rack, brussels sprouts on the top).
+- Put the green bean and shallot pan on the top shelf of the oven, and the Brussels sprouts pan on the bottom shelf.
+Roast for 15 minutes, remove the pans from the oven, stir the vegetables on each pan, then place the pans back in the oven on alternate racks.

 - Roast an additional 15 minutes, then remove from the oven.
-Stir the brussels sprout and return from the oven for an additional 15 minutes, until browned and crispy (about 30 minutes total for the green beans, 45 minutes for the brussels sprouts.)
+Stir the Brussels sprout and return from the oven for an additional 15 minutes, until browned and crispy, for a total of 30 minutes total for the green beans, and 45 minutes for the Brussels sprouts.)

-- Remove the brussels sprouts from the oven.
-Add the green beans and shallots to the brussels sprouts pan.
+- Remove the Brussels sprouts from the oven, and add the roasted green beans and shallots.